 As the planet heats up, various species living on land and in the sea turn to the poles due to heat increase.
 This means that many species (that should not normally contact) contact with each other, and there is an opportunity for pathogens to settle in new species.
 In addition, deforestation is the biggest cause of habitat loss in the world.
 Habitat loss also forces animals to migrate, contact with the new species, and therefore meet new pathogens.

-Secondly, as we all know, global greenhouse gas emissions have been recently reduced due to the reduction of industrial working hours, closed shops and changes in life habits after corona virüs.
+As we all know, global greenhouse gas emissions have been recently reduced due to the reduction of industrial working hours, closed shops and changes in life habits after corona virüs.
 Guardian’s Global Environment Editor, Jonathan Watts, said: "If this downtrend in carbon emissions continues, we can witness global emissions decrease for the first time since the 2008 financial crisis."

 Some experts think that the corona virus may have other positive consequences for climate change.
 For example, according to environmental activist Bill McKibben, after the epidemic, states can learn a lesson from the world we live in and the risks it brings, and can make more radical, longer-term plans to combat the climate crisis.
 Likewise, according to Michael Lazarus, U.S. Director of the Stockholm Environment Institute, there is a sense of social co-operation that emerges in response to a threat, and this may be a sign for the public to come together for the climate crisis.

 Home-office practices will increase in the post-epidemic period